 Flats and Backwater fishing takes place inshore in shallow areas from a skiff or flats boat with minimal draft.
-Fishing the flats offers an abundance of opportunity to catch hard fighting and exciting saltwater species.
-You don’t have to fish offshore to enjoy the thrill of reeling in a 100-pount tarpon.
+Fishing the flats offers an abundance of opportunities to catch hard fighting and exciting saltwater species.
+You don’t have to fish offshore to enjoy the thrill of reeling in a 100-pound tarpon.

 Recommended Gear for Backwater Fishing

 - Fishing License